-Inside, nothing had changed since the seventies.
+Inside, it was still 1976.
 The curtains were a dusty striped netting, orange and brown, the backdrop of my childhood photos- when I was twelve; when I was born.

 My favourite room was Grandad's room, a tiny closetty space with one high window and a lot of jars.
 I don't even know what was in most of them but I loved them- paperclips, and electronics components, and ballpoint pen lids, and those little pegs that you knock into pegboards.

 The other rooms were huge, and echoed.
 The whole thing was timber.
 Long ago the verandas were all built in to make sleepouts, so the bedrooms had windows into other rooms.

 Under the house was even better: Grandad kept his things there- motorbikes, more jars, wheelbarrows, tires.
 Grandma's tidy island of a laundry, in a sea of more motorbikes.
 There was an engineless car, too, a pinky-grey thing covered in the prints of the neighbour's cat.
 It just sat there.
 It was interesting to learn that people could keep something just for the value it used to have.

 All around the back steps were red geraniums, and orange nasturtiums which I used to pick for the precious drop of nectar I could suck from the stem.